Automation vs. Orchestration: What’s the Difference?

 Complex roads

-Whether your applications and data are housed on-premise or in the cloud, automation and orchestration make complex business processes run smoothly.
+Whether your applications and data are on-site or in the cloud, automation helps business processes run smoothly.
 The more workloads you’re managing, the more helpful these tools will be no matter what your IT strategy is.

 To understand automation vs. orchestration, it’s helpful to consider each function on its own, first.